edusantana/cd-rom-for-conferences/README.md

 ### Changing data

-Open `simple-cd/data/submissions.csv` and add line bellow:
+Open `simple-cd/data/submissions.csv` and edit or run command bellow to add a single submission:

-	echo -e "article\tfiles/article.pdf\tMy article\tJohn Lenon\tMichel Jackson\tGandi" >> data/submissions.csv
+	echo -e "article\tfiles/article.pdf\tMy article\tMusic\tAbastract about this\tJohn Lenon\tMichel Jackson\tLuiz Gonzaga" >> data/submissions.csv

 Generate the presentation file again:

 	ruby simple-cd.rb < templates/gepad.eruby > ~/cd-roms/my-conference-cd-rom/intro.html

-Open `intro.html` and see that a submission was added at the end of the file.
+Open `intro.html` and see that a submission was added at the end of the page.

 ### Create your own template